Desktop app that calls web APIs: App registration

 Audience for desktop app silent flows

-- To use Integrated Windows authentication or username/password, your application needs to sign in users in your own tenant (LOB developer), or in Azure Active directory organizations (ISV scenario).
+- To use Integrated Windows Authentication or a username and a password, your application needs to sign in users in your own tenant, for example, if you're a line-of-business (LOB) developer.
+Or, in Azure Active Directory organizations, your application needs to sign in users in your own tenant if it's an ISV scenario.
 These authentication flows aren't supported for Microsoft personal accounts.

-- If you want to use the Device code flow, you can't sign in users with their Microsoft personal accounts yet.
+- If you want to use device code flow, you can't sign in users with their Microsoft personal accounts yet.

-- If you sign in users with social identities passing a B2C authority and policy, you can only use the interactive and username-password authentication.
+- If you sign in users with social identities that pass a business-to-commerce (B2C) authority and policy, you can only use the interactive and username-password authentication.

-The redirect URIs to use in desktop application will depend on the flow you want to use.
+The redirect URIs to use in a desktop application depend on the flow you want to use.

 https://login.microsoftonline.com/common/oauth2/nativeclient.
-You'll achieve this configuration by clicking the corresponding URL in the Authentication section for your application.
+To achieve this configuration, select the corresponding URL in the Authentication section for your application.

-Today MSAL.NET uses another Redirect URI by default in desktop applications running on Windows (
+Today, MSAL.NET uses another redirect URI by default in desktop applications that run on Windows (

 urn:ietf:wg:oauth:2.0:oob).
-In the future we'll want to change this default, and therefore we recommend that you use
+In the future, we'll want to change this default, so we recommend that you use

-If your app is only using Integrated Windows authentication or username/password, you don't need to register a redirect URI for your application.
-These flows do a round trip to the Microsoft identity platform v2.0 endpoint, and your application won't be called back on any specific URI.
+If your app uses only Integrated Windows Authentication or a username and a password, you don't need to register a redirect URI for your application.
+These flows do a round trip to the Microsoft identity platform v2.0 endpoint.
+Your application won't be called back on any specific URI.

-To distinguish Device Code Flow, Integrated Windows authentication, and username/password from a confidential client application flow that doesn't have redirect URIs either (the client credential flow used in daemon applications), you need to express that your application is a public client application.
+To distinguish device code flow, Integrated Windows Authentication, and a username and a password from a confidential client application flow that doesn't have redirect URIs either (the client credential flow used in daemon applications), you need to express that your application is a public client application.
 To achieve this configuration, go to the Authentication section for your application.
-Then, in the Advanced settings subsection, in the Default client type paragraph, choose Yes to the question Treat application as a public client.
+In the Advanced settings subsection, in the Default client type paragraph, select Yes for Treat application as a public client.

 Desktop applications call APIs for the signed-in user.
 They need to request delegated permissions.
-However, they can't request application permissions, which are only handled in daemon applications.
+They can't request application permissions, which are handled only in daemon applications.